 Regardless of what brand or product you choose for your Rottweiler, it should be high-quality and safe.
 There are a few things that you should ensure when looking for dog foods for your Rottweiler, such as:

-- Product Does Not Contain Unidentified Meat Meals Or By-Products – Though there isn’t anything wrong with animal by-products or meat meals, as your dog will most likely find them delicious.
+Though there isn’t anything wrong with animal by-products or meat meals, your dog will most likely find them delicious.
 You should just try to stick with dog foods that state exactly what ingredients go into the dog food, which means avoiding ones that simply state meat meal and poultry by-products.
 Instead, you can go for products that state ingredients like turkey by-products, salmon meal, pork meal, or chicken meal.

-For Rottweilers, you’ll need to ensure that the food you’re purchasing meets three guidelines, including:
+For Rottweilers, you’ll need to ensure that the food you’re purchasing meets four guidelines, including:

 - Ideal Number Of Calories – Rottweilers are quite prone to obesity, therefore you need to monitor your dog’s weight and adjust the food accordingly.